(Originally Reviewed in 2012)

 We’re shown that at a young age George Bailey had a significant influence on Bedford Falls.
 That influence took off after he finished high school and went to work with his father at the Bailey Building and Loan, the only thing in town the miserly money-grubbing Mr. Potter (Lionel Barrymore) couldn’t get his hands on.
 It’s George’s fight with Potter that leads to his troubles.
 But it’s also the thing that leads to an important revelation – he truly has had a wonderful life.

 The beautiful and charming Donna Reed plays Mary Hatch who first catches George’s eye at a high school dance.
 The spark between them is undeniable and over time they marry.
 Stewart and Reed have a delightful chemistry which is evident in every scene they share.
 Reed really impresses with her ability to convey the love-sick sweetness of young Mary as well as the motherly concern and maturity of older Mary.
 Together, she and Stewart are a treat.

-The rest of the supporting cast are splendid.
-I mentioned Lionel Barrymore as Mr. Potter.
-He is perfect as the mean, despicable antagonist of the film who has he hands around every throat in town.
-Barrymore is detestably good.
-Henry Travers also has a ton of fun playing Clarence Odbody, the most unlikely of guardian angels.
-His interactions and back-and-forth’s with Stewart offer some of the film’s best moments.
+The rest of the supporting cast are equally great.
+Barrymore is pitch-perfect as the story’s despicable antagonist who has he hands around the throats of everyone in town.
+Travers has a ton of fun playing Clarence, the most unlikely of guardian angels.
+His back-and-forth’s with Stewart offer some of the film’s best moments.
 And then there is Thomas Mitchell as the absent-minded uncle Billy.
-He has several fabulous scenes.
-I could go on and on about the cast.
-Throughout the movie we get to know many of the people in the town and in George’s family and all of them fit perfectly into the narrative.
+The rest of the cast wonderfully brings life and personality to George’s family and Bedford Falls.